Formation au montage des plans d’affaires23 décembre 2019 2020-07-08 15:06

 Customer Behavior Case Studies

 In this section, learners will have a chance to discuss thoroughly the role of customer behaviors in business.

-Case study 1: The emergence of a new venture
+Case study 2: The beginning of a new era in marketing

 Marketing has been a story of eras: from mass marketing to the direct marketing era to digital marketing, and now data-driven marketing.
 As marketing strategy changes and marketing resources shift, so do consumers and customer loyalty — today, consumers use more devices, ad blockers and other privacy protection tools, and still have increasingly sophisticated customer experience expectations.
 And make no mistake: if you’re not meeting those expectations customers will find someone who will, as according to Forrester Analytics, 54% say they’re willing to experiment in any market.